SACHSTech/careers-in-computer-science-ChloeCheungk12/README.md

 67k-91k/year

 ## College and/or universities that offers entrance into a related program
+The University of Toronto offers entrance into Computer Science, where you can earn a Bachelor of Computer Science
 ## Entrance requirements

 ## description of first year program (courses) that you would take

 ## the length of time to complete the degree or diploma for the course

 ## Valuable experiential learning opportunities that make for a stronger job candidate